Homemade Mexican Food

 When you live in the Southwest, it’s hard not to love Mexican food.
-Not the drive-through stuff.
-I’m talking about real homemade.
+Not the drive-through stuff; I’m talking about real homemade.

 Use Leftover Roast Chicken

-Quick Tomatillo Sauce for the “Suizas”
+Quick Tomatillo Sauce

+For the sauce I use fresh diced tomatillos, diced onions and spices simmered for 20-30 minutes.
 A staple in Mexican cuisine, fresh tomatillos look like green tomatoes covered with a papery husk and have a tart flavor.
 Buy bright green firm fruit.
 Remove the husks and rinse off the light sticky film.

 When assembling my enchiladas I add sweet corn kernels for more texture and flavor.
-Frozen corn works just fine, and I use roasted corn when I can find it..
+Frozen corn works just fine, and I use roasted corn when I can find it.